 Choosing the right difficulty level

-That’s why all of our activities includes a Physical Difficulty category, ranging from ‘very low’ to ‘very high’.
-The scale is based on the average fitness and ability of most of our guests and will reflect how challenging you may find an activity.
-For example, the Allmenalp Via Ferrata is considered very high and our Winter International Campfire is very low.
-We really recommend using this when planning your groups' programme.
+That's why all our activities include a Physical Difficulty category, ranging from 'very low' to 'very high'.
+The scale is based on most of our guests' average fitness and ability and will reflect how challenging you may find an activity.
+For example, the Allmenalp Via Ferrata is considered very high, and our Winter International Campfire is very low.
+We really recommend using this when planning your group's programme.